I hated our Chinese satellite TV.

 The Chinese government and relevant censors promptly cracked down on the show after 'our' year, and the show dwindled to a pale imitation of its once-national glory.
 But that's a different can of worms, labelled 'China'.

-One of my favourite pieces of writing recently has been this one on Gone Girl by Steven Wolf.
+One of my favourite pieces of writing recently has been this one on Gone Girl by Steven Wolf, reflecting on the accusations of internalised misogyny and sexism in its representation of the titular female character.
 In it, Wolf writes that the answer to the question of what Amy Elliot means for women and what she's saying about them is...nothing.

 "Amy is just a character...she is not a stand-in for women.
 Amy feels like one of a kind, so we want to interpret and assume she’s meant to be a comment on women as a whole."